alx741/tdd_traffic-light/README.md

 I feel sorry for you ¯\\\_(ツ)\_/¯

 But if you port it and make it work, pull request are very welcome!

+## Using

+Once you have your hardware ready and the host software installed (or the binary in the directory you want to use it), you may run `tddlight` and see the commands it provides.

+The host software assumes the hardware is at `/dev/ttyUSB0`, but if it's not in your case, just provide the path as the last argument.

+You can now attach a `tddlight` invocation in your tests.
+Take a look in the `samples` directory to see how and to give it a first try.
+(If you can add a sample for another programming language or improve the existing ones, please send a pull request).

 ## Further